Wisdom Teeth Extractions Near You

 Either your dentist or an oral surgeon will perform the surgery needed to extract your wisdom teeth.
 This treatment can be done in a single visit.

 First, you’ll be provided with anesthesia to keep you calm and comfortable while the surgery takes place.
 Your dentist will make a careful incision into your gum to access your tooth.
 Once any debris has been cleared away, your tooth will be rocked back and forth in its socket in order to loosen it.
 Then, a pair of dental forceps will be employed to fully separate your tooth from your jawbone.
-If you’re having more than one tooth taken out, this process will be repeated.
+If you have more than one tooth taken out, this process will be repeated.

 The incision site will be stitched shut and your mouth will be cleaned.
 If your stitches aren’t dissolvable, you’ll need to return to have them taken out later.